On My Kids Plate

 • Preheat the oven to 375 degrees.
 Line a baking sheet with parchment paper or spray lightly with cooking oil.

 • In a large bowl add softened butter, 1/4 cup granulated sugar and brown sugar.
-With an electric mixer cream together butter and sugar mixture until smooth.
+With an electric mixer at medium speed cream the butter and sugar mixture together until smooth.

 • Add the egg and almond extract to the wet ingredients and mix until combined.